sr-crypsis/JetAudio-jetCast-Server-2.0-Buffer-Overflow/README.md

 Next we look at ESP to see where ESP is currently pointing to.
 We can right-click the ESP address in the upper-right window in Immunity (the Registers windows) and choose "Follow in Dump".
 This will move the lower-left window to the address currently stored in ESP.
 We can see that it begins immediately after our EIP register, so this is good news as it will make it a little easier to place our shellcode later on.

-At this point, we could also test to make sure we can create enough space for our shellcode.
-To do this, just continue to increase the "buffer" variable.
-On average, shellcode is within 350-400 bytes long, so we can set a buffer variable equal to 400 and make sure it doesn't get cut off.
-Luckily this program will create enough space for our shellcode in this location so we do not need to do any further testing.

 ## Checking For Bad Characters
 The next step before we find a return address is to check for bad characters.
-Bad characters will be any hex value between \x00 and \xff that would cause the string to terminate.
+Bad characters will be any hex value between \x01 and \xff that would cause the string to terminate.
 The reason for checking for this is to make sure that our return address and shellcode do not contain any bad characters.
 If they did, it would cause the program to stop execution when it reached the bad character and our exploit wouldn't work.
 In order to test for this, we simply create a string with all characters from "\x01" through "\xFF" and place it into the ESP register.

 **NOTE:** To be thorough, we can add \x00 in the list as well.
 However, this is almost always going to be a bad character as it represents a null-byte which will terminate the string.
 Every time I have tested it, it has been a bad character so I generally will not test for it.